Sven-J-Steinert/IAC-2019/README.md

 # Showcase for Satellite Routines
 Developed for Telespazio VEGA.
-Presented on IAC - International Astronautical Congress 2019 | Washington, D.C. , USA <br>
+Presented on the International Astronautical Congress (October 2019 | Washington, D.C. , USA)<br>
 This setup consists of 3 parts: The [Orbiter](#orbiter) that is circling around the [Groundstation](#groundstation) and the [Node](#node) that connects both to an internet endpoint.
 Sending commands to the Orbiter as well as pulling the Telemetry from it is only possible while it is in sight of view of the satellite dish.
 This creates a connected and disconnected timespan in the periodic circling.

 # Orbiter